The

 United Kingdom

-James Ashby, Colin Attle, Bob Ayton, Richard Baker, Lewis Beadle, Joy Benzie, Steve Biddle, Charles Brock, Karen Brownlow, Robert (Bob) Callard, Bill Chubb, Bryan Dix, John Eaton, Gary Eckersall, Tim Fin, Mike Fincher, the trustees of Fordingbridge Museum, Peter Gunn, Gunnebo UK, Peter Hall, Lucilla Hill, Barie Jenks, Kenny Little, John McMhon, the Board of the Master Locksmihs Association, John Mitchell, Mark Nevill, Bob Newton, Brian Philpott, Philip Roy, John Sansom, the family of Jack Taylor, Pat Tempest, the family of Leon Titinero’, Warwick Samuel, David White.
+People: James Ashby, Colin Attle, Chris Batterbee, Bob Ayton, Richard Baker, Lewis Beadle, Joy Benzie, Steve Biddle, Charles Brock, Karen Brownlow, Ken Bryan, Robert (Bob) Callard, Bill Chubb, Tony Crawshaw, Bryan Dix, the family of Trevor Dowson.
+John Eaton, Gary Eckersall, Tim Fin, Richard Hewes, Mike Fincher, Peter Gunn, Peter Hall, Lucilla Hill, Barie Jenks, Kenny Little, John McMhon, John Mitchell, Mark Nevill, Bob Newton, Brian Philpott, Philip Roy, John Sansom, Paul Souber, the family of Jack Taylor, Pat Tempest, the family of Leon Titinero’, Warwick Samuel, David White, Peter Wosahlo.

 Australia